Vidito/vidinlp/README.md

 # VidiNLP Library

-VidiNLP is a comprehensive Natural Language Processing (NLP) library that combines various text analysis capabilities including sentiment analysis, topic modeling, readability assessment, and more.
-Built on top of spaCy, scikit-learn, and other powerful NLP tools, VidiNLP provides an easy-to-use interface for advanced text analysis.
+VidiNLP is a simple Natural Language Processing (NLP) library that combines various text analysis capabilities including sentiment analysis, topic modeling, readability assessment, and more.
+Built on top of spaCy, scikit-learn, and vaderSentiment, VidiNLP provides an easy-to-use interface for advanced text analysis.

 For emotion analysis (not sentiment analysis), VidiNLP makes use of the NRC emotion lexicon, created by [Dr Saif M. Mohammad at the National Research Council Canada.](https://www.saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm)"